Music

 Toronto’s Abel Tesfaye began his journey around the turn of 2010 when he began anonymously uploading his own brand of R&B, at odds with the dance floor-ready template of the time.
 The dark, tormented and sinful persona of The Weeknd began to form, and before the decade was out, Tesfaye burst through the bubble of rap and R&B to become the retro-futuristic pop enigma he is now.

-With the announcement of his After Hours Til Dawn Tour coming to London, Dublin and Manchester next summer, we pick our top 11 Weeknd tracks of all time.
+With the announcement of his After Hours Til Dawn Tour returning to London and Dublin and next summer, we pick our top 11 Weeknd tracks of all time.

 (Kiss Land, 2013)